Brooks-Brothers-Goal/RogueGamePractice/characterdetails.md

     - A way to attract opponents/Can Hear Opponents?
 - Listen : INTEGER
     - How far away can character hear?
 I was thinking that if a character listen and opponents noise is bigger than distance some way to know
-- Inventory : List of <ITEM>
+- Inventory : List of <ITEM'>
     - All Items should probably be a base class with certain pieces of information?
-- Equipped : Dictionary with <SLOT : ITEM>
+- Equipped : Dictionary with <SLOT : ITEM'>
     - Slot will be an ENUM of specific values
 - Level : INT
-- KnownAbilitiies : List of <ABILITIES>
+- KnownAbilitiies : List of <ABILITIES'>
-- CurrentEffects : Dict of <TAG : EFFECT>
+- CurrentEffects : Dict of <TAG : EFFECT'>
     - There can only be one of each tag - need to probably have effects define what to do if already exists
     - The tags should be uniquely made if they are generic, but able to find it
     - Iterating through them will be used with the keys